Radii of proton emitters

-\paragraph{Summary.} --- A complex rms radius of the resonant state is evaluated for the $d_{5/2}$ state of proton emitter \(^{15}\mathrm{F}\) using the exterior complex scaling.
+\textit{Summary}---A complex rms radius of the resonant state is evaluated for the $d_{5/2}$ state of proton emitter \(^{15}\mathrm{F}\) using the exterior complex scaling.
 This quantity remains finite for unbound states, with its imaginary part being interpreted as an uncertainty associated with the decay width.
-The complex radius exhibits a non-monotonic evolution across the decay threshold that is governed by the competition between an outward shift of the density and the barrier-driven depletion of the interior.
-In particular, we predict a proton halo effect in proton emitters that manifests itself in a local increase of the charge radius around the decay threshold.

-A complementary real-time analysis further demonstrates that, during the early stage of decay, the standard rms radius remains essentially constant and coincides with the complex rms radius, providing an operational route for charge radii measurements in proton emitters.
-Although \(^{15}\mathrm{F}\) itself is too short-lived for direct measurement, its radius evolution exhibits universal features expected to be present in longer-lived systems.
-Our theoretical framework is robust against variations of complex-scaling parameters and initial preparation, and it is readily extendable to other complex observables in open quantum systems.
+Across the decay threshold, the valence-proton radius in $^{15}\mathrm{F}$ displays a nonmonotonic behavior arising from the competition between an outward shift of the density and the barrier-driven depletion of the interior.
+We further predict a halolike enhancement in known proton emitters $^{105}\mathrm{Sb}$ and $^{147}\mathrm{Tm}$, manifested as a smooth increase of the charge radius above the decay threshold.
+A complementary real-time analysis further demonstrates that, during the early stage of decay, the standard rms radius remains essentially constant and coincides with the complex rms radius, providing a practical route for computing charge radii in long-lived proton emitters.

-\paragraph{Acknowledgments.} --- This material is based upon work supported by the National Key Research and Development Program (MOST 2023YFA1606404 and MOST 2022YFA1602303); the National Natural Science Foundation of China under Contract No.\,12347106 and No.\,12147101; and by the U.S. Department of Energy under Award Number DE-SC0013365 (Office of Science, Office of Nuclear Physics) and DE-SC0023175 (Office of Science, NUCLEI SciDAC-5 collaboration).
+\textit{Acknowledgments}---This material is based upon work supported by the National Key Research and Development Program (MOST 2023YFA1606404 and MOST 2022YFA1602303); the National Natural Science Foundation of China under Contracts No.\,12347106 and No.\,12547102; and by the U.S. Department of Energy under Award No. DE-SC0013365 (Office of Science, Office of Nuclear Physics) and No. DE-SC0023175 (Office of Science, NUCLEI SciDAC-5 Collaboration).

-\paragraph{Data availability.} --- The data are not publicly available.
+\textit{Data availability}---The data that support the findings of this article are not publicly available.
 The data are available from the authors upon reasonable request.